-Professor and Head Patricia A. Bell, Ph.D.
+Professor and Head Charles Edgley, Ph.D.

-Sociology is the scientific study of human society and social behavior As such, sociologists study a broad array of social phenomena ranging from the dynamics of social interaction to the composition and workings of entire societies.
+Sociology is the scientific study of human society and social behavior.
+As such, sociologists study a broad array of social phenomena ranging from the dynamics of social interaction to the composition and workings of entire societies

 Many different points of view are represented in the areas of expertise of the departmental faculty.
-The diversity of the faculty is reflected in many different types ofcoursesoffered Topicsincludecommunityorganization, criminology and corrections, gerontology, social problems and deviance, environmental sociology and population studies, social psychology, race, ethnicity and gender issues, industry and work, and rural sociology.
+The diversity of the faculty is reflected in many different types of courses offered.
+Topics include organizations, complex organizations, social inequality, law and society criminology and corrections, gerontology, social problems and deviance, environmental sociology and population studies, social psychology, race, ethnicity and gender issues, industry and work, and urban sociology.
 The department also offers courses in anthropology.
 The department emphasizes pure as well as applied research.
-Many undergraduate majors elect to have supervised work-related internship experiences in work settingsof their choosing.
+Many undergraduate majors elect to have supervised work-related internship experiences in work settings of their choosing.

-Course offerings in anthropology provide students with e basic introduction to concepts and principles of physical anthropology, archeology and cultural anthropology.
+Course offerings in anthropology provide students with a basic introduction to concepts and principles of physical anthropology, archeology and cultural anthropology.
 Regular course offerings include an emphasis on North American Indian cultures and archaeology.
-Othercourses deal with anthropological methods and theory.
+Other courses deal with anthropological methods and theory.

-The Department of Sociology off ers B.A. and B.S. degrees in general sociology and applied sociology.
-The general sociology degree provides students the opportunityto obtain astrong liberal arts degree with a maximum number of electives, and providesa good base for pursuing a professionalor graduate degree insociology and in several other fields of study.
-The applied options provide practical experience for work in research and data analysis, the helping professions, and fields dealing with social problems.
+The Department of Sociology offers B.A. and B.S. degrees in general sociology and applied sociology.
+The general sociology degree provides students the opportunity to obtain a strong liberal arts degree with a maximum number of electives, and provides a good base for pursuing a professional or graduate degree in sociology and in several other fields of study.
+The applied options (Corrections/ Juvenile Treatment; Population/Environment/Resource Allocation; Social Gerontology; and Social Sciences) provide practical experience for work in research data analysis, the helping professions, and fields dealing with social problems, and business and industry.

-The Department of Sociologyoffers the Master of Science and Doctor of Philosophy degrees.
+The Department of Sociology offers the Master of Science and Doctor of Philosophy degrees.
 Programs are designed to prepare students for appointments to the faculties of colleges and universities, to work in private industry and in social service agencies, and for research positions in business and in government.
-The department offers concentrations in environmental sociology, social inequality, complex organizations, deviance and criminology, and social psychology\ The department also offers a Master of Science degree with special emphasis in corrections.
+The department offers concentrations in environmental sociology, social inequality, complex organizations, deviance and criminology, and social psychology.
+The department also offers a Master of Science degree with special emphasis in corrections.